NIRSpec Dithers and Nods

 NIRSpec dithers and nods are telescope offsets to acquire multiple exposures within a single visit.
 The general goal is to improve data quality.
 Because the NIRSpec PSF is undersampled at most wavelengths, most observations with JWST require dithering.
 Some observing modes also support nods.
 Both dithers and nods can also help to mitigate the effects of light leakage through the MSA.

-Dithers are offsets of the target position over multiple exposures, to even out or mitigate detector effects, help remove cosmic rays, improve spatial sampling, and increase signal-to-noise and flux accuracy.
+Dithers are offsets of the target position over multiple exposures, to even out or mitigate detector effects, help remove cosmic rays, improve spatial sampling, and increase signal-to-noise ratio and flux accuracy.

 Nods are offsets that produce data to be subtracted in pipeline processing, in order to cancel in-field background flux.
 Nod options are typically best used for targets that are not significantly spatially extended.
 Alternatively, nods can be used in place of dithers in observations of extended sources.
 But, in this case, custom post-processing will be required to avoid combining pair subtracted data, and extra care may be needed to measure the background.
 This approach may be advantageous for some MOS observations, where multiplexing efficiency is improved by using nods in place of dithers.